One single safety authorisation valid in 32 EASA Member States

 A section containing Frequently Asked Questions and additional information is available to stakeholders.

 Commission Regulation (EU) No. 452/2014 laying down technical requirements and administrative procedures related to air operations of third country operators was published in the Official Journal of the European Union on 6 May 2014.
 Annex 1 (Part-TCO) contains the requirements for the operator, while the authority requirements regarding the authorisation of foreign operators are laid down in Annex 2 (Part-ART).

 EASA has published associated Acceptable Means of Compliance (AMC) and Guidance Material (GM).
 This document is available in the document library (Part-TCO/ AMC/GM) of our website.

-How third-country operators should apply for their TCO Authorisation
+How third-country operators should apply

 - Study the Commission Regulation (EU) No. 452/2014 and AMC/Guidance Material.